-Banks that use the advanced approaches for calculating credit risk are subject to limits on the reduction of their capital requirement.
+Banks that use the Internal Ratings-Based Approach for calculating credit risk were previously subject to limits on the reduction of their capital requirement.
 Such reductions were introduced gradually until the end of 2011.
-The maximum reduction allowed under the Basel I transitional rules is 20% of the capital requirement under Basel I. The transitional rules will apply in the EU until the end of 2017.
+The maximum reduction allowed under the Basel I transitional rules was 20% of the capital requirement under Basel I. The transitional rules were applicable in the EU until the end of 2017.